Supply Chain Sustainability Starts with Efficiency

 For Capel, there are so many areas to consider when it comes to the supply chain and the environment.
 And warehouse management is evidently a great place to start.

 Capel said driving miles out of transportation of goods, and air out of trucks and containers is key.
-“If we can do that we can have a very big impact on the sustainability of our planet,” he argued.
+“If we can do that we can have a very big impact on the sustainability of our planet,” he argued./p>

 Getting the right-sized boxes for the right-sized products means retailers will be able to get more boxes on a truck.
-Capel says start there, before moving on to issues such as transportation management, and reducing miles and looking to route optimization.
+Capel says start there, before moving on to issues such as transportation management, and reducing miles and looking to route optimisation.

 Push and Pull